microsoft/jacdac-stm32x0/README.md

 ## Development

-The top-level repo to build is [jacdac-msr-modules](https://github.com/microsoft/jacdac-msr-modules).
+The top-level repo to build is [jacdac-module-template](https://github.com/microsoft/jacdac-module-template).
 It imports as submodules [this repo (jacdac-stm32x0)](https://github.com/microsoft/jacdac-stm32x0) and [jacdac-c](https://github.com/microsoft/jacdac-c) (which contains platform-independent code implementing Jacdac services, as well as various I2C drivers).

-When building your own firmware, you will need to create your own repository from `jacdac-msr-modules` template.
+When building your own firmware, you will need to create your own repository from `jacdac-module-template` template.
-You can do it by following this link https://github.com/microsoft/jacdac-msr-modules/generate or using the green "Use this template" button in top-right corner at https://github.com/microsoft/jacdac-msr-modules If you're just playing around, you can simply clone `jacdac-msr-modules`.
+You can do it by following this link https://github.com/microsoft/jacdac-module-template/generate or using the green "Use this template" button in top-right corner at https://github.com/microsoft/jacdac-module-template If you're just playing around, you can simply clone `jacdac-module-template`.

-All the instructions below use your copy of `jacdac-msr-modules` as the root folder.
+All the instructions below use your copy of `jacdac-module-template` as the root folder.
 You typically will not need to fork `jacdac-stm32x0` nor `jacdac-c`.

-The build instructions are here, and not in `jacdac-msr-modules`, to avoid them getting stale in its various copies.
+The build instructions are here, and not in `jacdac-module-template`, to avoid them getting stale in its various copies.

 ## Setup